rahulio96/rahulio96/README.md

 I am a dedicated third-year student at California State University Sacramento, who is passionate about pursuing a career in software engineering.
 I aim to expand my knowledge and experience in the field, and to constantly seek new opportunities to enhance my skills and make meaningful contributions.

-The most recent project I worked on was a Pharmaceutical Study React JS web application for Vendia Inc. I co-led the project and worked extensively with our group leader, Angelo ([@angkaram](https://github.com/Angkaram)), to concept, design, develop, and test a secure and user-friendly web application to suit the client's needs.
+The most recent and significant project I worked on was a Pharmaceutical Study React JS web application for Vendia Inc. I co-led the project and worked extensively with our group leader, Angelo ([@angkaram](https://github.com/Angkaram)), to concept, design, develop, and test a secure and user-friendly web application to suit the client's needs.

 If interested in learning more, please feel free to check out the pinned repository below!
+(Pharmaceutical-Study-Web-App-Project)

 ## GitHub Statistics 📈